EditB/100-days-of-code/r2-log.md

 ## R2D31-32 - 10-11/5/18
 - I was sick but still tried to stick with my portfolio.
 Just small changes.
 ALso linked up some articles/posts with my CV.

+## R2D33 - 12/5/18
+- Fixed up the old TDD-React project (added more styling), and hooked it up with my web portfolio page.